 In WP1-3, development of active materials and optimisations will take place.
 The cathode material of choice, a state of the art high-voltage spinel with a preferential composition of LNMO has already been developed and optimized at lab scale.
 It will be improved as necessary for pilot scale production for the demonstrator module to be assembled in WP5.
 Alternative ways of solving issues presently associated with LNMO materials will be proposed, based on in-depth knowledge and expertise of three of the partners (CEA, SP and CERTH).

 The development of modified carbonaceous anodes and conductive additives will be carried out by IMERYS.
 IMERYS, together with POLITO, AIT and CERTH, will conduct research on increasing reversible capacity and electronic conductivity of the negative electrode material by partial replacement of the carbon with finely dispersed nano-particles of tin, antimony etc. or their alloys, oxides, sulphides and derivatives.
-With upgraded materials developed in WP1-3, and taking into account the weight of optimized inactive components including separators, binders, conductive additives as well as current collectors, a final formulation of both cathode and anode will be delivered to WP4.
+With upgraded materials developed in WP1-3, and taking into account the weight of optimized inactive components including separators, binders what is the best replica watch site, conductive additives as well as current collectors, a final formulation of both cathode and anode will be delivered to WP4.
 Moreover, special attention will be paid to the solid/liquid interface interactions of cell components, thus maximizing the cell harmonization and the efficiency of the operation.

 IK4-CIDETEC will carry out the first stages of electrode scale-up optimisation and provide processing inputs for further development of double-side coated electrodes to LITHOPS at pre-pilot.
 Both will cooperate with AIT in tailoring the type and amount of binders and conductive additives to the particle size of active materials.
 To improve the energy density of cells, separators for 5V materials provided by ARKEMA and thin current collectors will be used.